Green pea dishes. How to make "linguine with green pea sauce" Green pea sauce with cheese

 Blanch the peas in boiling salted water for about 5 minutes.
 Remove with a colander and let the remaining water drain.

-Chop the onion finely and fry in vegetable oil until transparent, sprinkle with flour.
+Finely chop the onion and fry in vegetable oil until transparent, sprinkle it with flour.

 Pour the broth into the onion and simmer it over low heat for about 15 minutes.

-My family loves all kinds of gravy, various chutneys, sauces.
-In my opinion, it is they who bring variety, give even the most common dish juiciness and originality.
+My family loves all kinds of gravies, various chutneys, and sauces.
+In my opinion, they are the ones who bring variety and give even the most ordinary dish juiciness and uniqueness.

-This gravy is surprisingly combined with boiled rice, various pasta, mashed potatoes and buckwheat porridge.
+This gravy goes wonderfully with boiled rice, various pasta, mashed potatoes and buckwheat porridge.

-You can make the dish thinner by adding just the right amount of water.
+You can make the dish more liquid by adding the required amount of water.

-As for spices, I recommend our favorite set - asafoetida (a substitute for the taste of onion and garlic, as well as just a healthy spice), turmeric, black pepper, paprika.
-In addition to these spices, I highly recommend trying black salt instead of ordinary, and also ordinary bay leaf will not be superfluous.
+Of the spices, I recommend our favorite set - asafoetida (a substitute for the taste of onions and garlic, as well as just a healthy spice), turmeric, ground black pepper, paprika.
+In addition to these spices, I strongly recommend trying black salt instead of regular salt, and a regular bay leaf would also be a good idea.

-Heat vegetable (or ghee) butter in a skillet.
-Lay out the Adyghe cheese, cut into small cubes.
-The fire should be lower than the maximum so that the cheese does not burn, but strong enough so that the cheese is not stewed, but fried.
-Depending on the moisture content of the cheese, it may "splash".
-Also, if the cheese is stirred too often with insufficient fire power, then the cheese can turn into porridge, and we need neatly fried cubes.
+Heat vegetable (or melted butter) oil in a frying pan.
+Place Adyghe cheese, cut into small cubes.
+The heat should be lower than maximum so that the cheese does not burn, but high enough so that the cheese is not stewed, but fried.
+Depending on the moisture content of the cheese, it may sputter.
+Also, if you stir the cheese too often with insufficient heat, the cheese can turn into porridge, and we need neatly fried cubes.

-Transfer the fried cheese to a plate, and add some more oil to the pan and add the peeled tomato slices.
-Add the spices, stir and simmer until the tomatoes are soft.
+Place the fried cheese on a plate, and add slices of peeled tomatoes to the frying pan, adding a little more oil.
+Add spices, stir and simmer until the tomatoes are soft.

 Add tomato paste, sour cream, salt, stir.
 Bring to a boil.
-If necessary, water can be added at this stage.
+If necessary, you can add water at this stage.

-Now it's the turn of the Adyghe cheese and canned peas.
-Place them in a skillet.
+Now it’s time for Adyghe cheese and canned peas.
+Place them on the frying pan.

 Stir, bring to a boil and remove from heat.

-The cheese and pea gravy is certainly good freshly cooked hot, and better served that way, but chilled it will complement your everyday meals in a worthy way.
+Cheese and pea gravy is certainly good freshly prepared hot, and is best served that way, but chilled it will complement your everyday dishes quite well.

-We will cook the sauce for salmon first, so that then quickly cook the fish and serve immediately, since the fish is cooked very quickly.
+We will prepare the sauce for the salmon first, so that we can quickly cook the fish and serve it immediately, since the fish cooks very quickly.

 Chop the shallots very finely.
-If you didn't manage to buy shallots, you can take white onions, it has a milder taste, or a regular onion.
-Pour olive (or any vegetable) oil into a suitable volumetric, thick-bottomed saucepan, and when it warms up, add a piece of butter.
+If you can’t buy shallots, you can take white onions, which have a milder taste, or regular onions.
+Pour olive (or any vegetable) oil into a suitable large, thick-bottomed saucepan, and when it heats up, add a piece of butter.
 As soon as the butter melts, add and sauté our chopped onion over low heat until soft, it should become transparent.

-After that, add frozen peas to the onion, without defrosting directly, and, stirring, cook for several minutes.
+After this, add the frozen peas to the onions, without defrosting them directly, and cook, stirring, for several minutes.

-After that, it's time to add liquid to the sauce: fish broth or, in its absence, just boiling water, and cream.
-You can take cream of any fat content, ranging from ten and ending with thirty-five percent heavy cream, depending on this, the sauce will have a more or less creamy taste.
+After this, it’s time to add liquid to the sauce: fish broth or, in its absence, just boiling water, and cream.
+You can take cream of any fat content, ranging from ten to thirty-five percent fatty cream, depending on this, the sauce will have a more or less creamy taste.

-Now season our sauce to taste with a pinch of sugar, salt and pepper and turn it into a smooth puree with an immersion blender.
+Now season our sauce to taste with a pinch of sugar, salt and pepper and turn it into a homogeneous puree using an immersion blender.
 For perfect silkiness, you can rub the sauce through a sieve, but this is not necessary.

 The sauce is ready and you can quickly cook the fish.
-I usually buy a piece of chilled salmon on the skin, remove the skin, cut the fish into portions, remove the bones and then cook in the chosen way.
-For this recipe, you can take salmon or trout cut into steaks, if so familiar.
+I usually buy a piece of chilled salmon with the skin on, remove the skin, cut the fish into portions, remove the bones and then cook it using the chosen method.
+For this recipe, you can also use salmon or trout cut into steaks, if that’s more common.

-Salmon is a fatty fish, so to fry it, I did not pour oil into the pan, I just greased the bottom with a brush and that's it.
-She rinsed the pieces of fish, blotted it with a paper towel, seasoned with pepper and salt and fried on all sides until fully cooked and rosy, about ten minutes.
-Serve the fish immediately with pea sauce, herbs, lemon wedges.
+Salmon is a fatty fish, so to fry it, I didn’t pour oil into the pan, I just brushed the bottom and that’s it.
+She rinsed the fish pieces, patted them with a paper towel, seasoned them with pepper and salt and fried them on all sides until fully cooked and golden brown, about ten minutes.
+Serve the fish immediately with pea sauce, herbs, and lemon wedges.

-We offer you a recipe for an unusual, but very tasty sauce.
+We offer you a recipe for an unusual but very tasty sauce.
 We will cook it with green peas.
-We are confident that it will fit into your everyday menu and become quite popular with your family.
+We are sure that it will fit firmly into your daily menu and will become quite popular in your family.
 The sauce perfectly complements various dishes and goes well with fish or meat.

 • green peas - 500 gr